 - In all cases, the documentation should be appropriate to the anticipated setting.

-- Accommodations provided for individuals with temporary disabling conditions may be subject to periodic review.
+- Adjustments/accommodations provided for individuals with temporary disabling conditions may be subject to periodic review.

 - An Individualized Education Plan (IEP) or a 504 Plan alone is not always sufficient documentation of a disability.